-How the Maori remember the Queen
+How Maori remember the Queen

 - Published

-Sir Tipene O'Regan has dedicated his life to battling the Crown as leader of the Ngāi Tahu tribe, trying to redress the horrors of New Zealand's colonial past.
+Sir Tipene O'Regan has dedicated his life to battling the Crown as a leader of the Ngāi Tahu tribe, trying to redress the horrors of New Zealand's colonial past.

 And yet he holds a deep affection for Queen Elizabeth II, a respect he believes she earned.